alex-lt-kong/cuda-motion/README.md

   * **No GPU route**
-    * If you don't have an Nvidia GPU, simply issue `apt install ffmpeg` should be enough--we will use FFmpeg's default configuration and use the CPU to do all the heavy-lifting things.
+    * If you don't have an Nvidia GPU, simply issue `apt install ffmpeg` should be enough--we will use FFmpeg's default configuration and use CPUs to do all the heavy-lifting things.

   * **Nvidia GPU route**